ryanhle/minimal-mistakes/_posts/2017-09-03-first-post.md

 I still have to get more books.
 When I last went to the Co-op, they had a sign up saying the books were delayed again because of the hurricane.

 ## What will you do next week?
 Next week, I will make another attempt at the bookstore.
 I will try to get my academic life sorted out.
 Even though I made it to my classes, I'm not entirely sure what I'm enrolled in or their expectations.
 I will try to do my assigned readings.
 So many classes have assigned multiple chapters.
 I'm not sure I can get through them all.
+I also need to get a professional photo.

 ## What's my experience of the class?
 So far, it's alright.
 I'm not thrown off by the professor's teaching style this year.
 He'll call on someone and have "conversations" about the material.
 I think it's rather curious, but fine.
 The first full day of lecture felt a whole like the first full day of OOP, but with Python.
 My friends have told me they're nearly the same until the second project.